 Stephen S. Hall teaches the Writing and Reporting Workshop II in the Science, Health and Environmental Reporting Program

 Robin Marantz Henig is a freelance journalist, book author, and contributing writer for The New York Times Magazine.
 She has written nine books, most recently Twentysomething: Why Do Young Adults Seem Stuck? (co-authored with her daughter Samantha Henig) and Pandora’s Baby: How the First Test Tube Babies Sparked the Reproductive Revolution (about the early days of in vitro fertilization research).
-She co-edited the Field Guide for Science Writers, and articles of hers were chosen to be in the Best American Science Writing anthology in 2005 and 2007.
-Her articles have appeared in The New York Times Magazine, Civilization, Discover, OnEarth, Scientific American, Smithsonian, and just about every woman’s magazine in the grocery store.
-She also writes book reviews and opinion pieces for The New York Times and The Washington Post, and from 1998 to 2000 was a member of the board of contributors of USA Today.
-She served for ten years on the board of directors of the National Association of Science Writers, and is now the vice president.
+She co-edited the Field Guide for Science Writers, and her articles were chosen to be in the Best American science writing anthologies in 2005, 2007, 2008, and 2014.
+Her articles have appeared regularly in The New York Times Magazine, as well as in Civilization, Discover, OnEarth, Scientific American, Smithsonian, Virginia Quarterly Review, and just about every woman’s magazine in the grocery store.
+She also writes book reviews and opinion pieces for The New York Times, The Washington Post, and BookForum, and has written online for Archipelago, The Atlantic, National Geographic, New York, NYCityWoman, NPR, Psychology Today, and Slate.
+From 1998 to 2000 was a member of the board of contributors of USA Today.
+She served for ten years on the board of directors of the National Association of Science Writers, and is now its president.

 Robert Lee Hotz is a science writer at The Wall Street Journal where he reports on new research and its impact on society.
 Mr. Hotz has covered science and technology for 30 years.